wsbuck/Slack-Redact/README.md

 ## JSON-Edit
-Upload your json and edit in the browser.
+Upload your json and edit/redact in the browser.